 - The Wild Wild West episodes "The Night of the Tottering Tontine" and "The Night of the Bleak Island".

 - The Avengers episode "The Superlative Seven".

-- The episode "And Then There Were None" from CSI: Crime Scene Investigation has the forensic team trying to locate a gang of casino robbers.
+- The episode "And Then There Were None" from CSI has the forensic team trying to locate a gang of casino robbers.
 The CSIs find that each gang member was killed by one of his or her partners, and end up following a trail of dead bodies to the last surviving member of the gang.

-- Played with in an episode of Highlander: The Series where Hugh Fitzcairn is killed and any one of his half a dozen or so houseguests could have done it.
+- Played with in an episode of Highlander, where Hugh Fitzcairn is killed and any one of his half-a-dozen or so houseguests could have done it.
 However, as he is immortal, he revives and spends the rest of the episode annoying MacLeod, who is trying to find the murderer without giving away the fact that he's still alive.